The Hidden Reasons Your Gel Manicure Keeps Peeling—According to a Gel Manicure Expert in Philadelphia

 This isn’t just a technical issue—it’s a philosophy.

-At Atelier Anaiis, we take a different view.
-We don’t see your manicure as decoration—we see it as protection.
+At our Old City nail salon, we take a different view.
+We don’t see your gel manicure as decoration—we see it as protection.

-We design every manicure with intention—not just to look beautiful, but to hold up under pressure.
+Our Old City nail salon designs every gel manicure with intention—not just to look beautiful, but to hold up under pressure.
 To safeguard the work you do, the pace you keep, and the care you give to others.

 Women who want presence, protection, and peace of mind.

-4. You Don't Have a Salon You Go to Regularly
+4. You Don't Have a Nail Salon You Go to Regularly

 Taken after base coat application.

 There’s a crucial difference between getting a manicure and receiving nail care.
 One focuses on polish.
-The other builds from a long-term relationship—one where the provider understands the unique state of your nails, where they’re healing, and what kind of care they respond to best.
-And that level of understanding can’t happen when you’re starting from scratch with someone new each time.
+The other builds from a long-term relationship—one where the provider understands the unique state of your natural nails, where they’re healing, and what kind of care they respond to best.
+And that level of understanding can’t happen when you’re starting from scratch with a new nail salon each time.

 If you’ve been on the hunt for a nail salon that feels like a long-term partner in your nail health, know that it should feel different.
 It should feel slower.
 More observant.
 More intentional.

-Because lasting results don’t come from finding the trendiest gel polish.
+Because long-lasting gel manicures don’t come from finding the trendiest gel polish.

 They come from finding the right hands to trust—over time.